CyKrome007/CyKrome007/README.md

 - 👋 Hi, I’m @CyKrome007
-- 👀 I’m interested in Competetive coding and Competetive gaming
+- 👀 interested in Competetive coding and Competetive gaming
-- 🌱 I’m currently learning Full Stack Web Development
 - 📫 How to reach me ...
-Well you can mail me @ OwaizKhan1111@gmail.com
+Well you can mail me @ CyKrome1111@gmail.com
-- 📫 How else? ... @0waiz.khan @ Instagram
-- ⚡ Fun fact: ... ummm nothing nvm